dekarrin/ictiobus/defexample.md

 Example Language
 ################

+*NOTE: this document is being kept for historical purproses, and some content may be correct, but it was the first attempt to standardize the fishi language and is heavily out of date.
+Refer to fishi.md instead of this file for an example; the correct parts of this file will eventually be worked into the manual for FISHI.*

 This is a complete example of a language specified in the special ictiobus format.
 It is a markdown based format that uses specially named sections to allow both specificiation of a language and freeform text to co-exist.